 Services, procedures, and programs with special requirements.

-VR staff must consult with the VR Manager prior to requesting review and approval by the medical director.VR staff must send any required reviews or approvals to the appropriate state ophthalmological or optometric consultant for eye surgeries, treatments, or procedures.State Ophthalmological Consultants
+VR staff must consult with the VR Manager prior to requesting a consultation with the medical director.
+The medical director will provide a recommendation to the VR counselor.
+Any decision contrary to the medical director’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

+State Ophthalmological Consultants

 The state ophthalmological consultant is an ophthalmologist.
 VR staff must direct ophthalmological and surgical questions to their attention.
+When a consultation is required, the state ophthalmological consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the state ophthalmological consultant’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

 State Optometric Consultants

 State optometric consultants are optometrists and clinical low-vision specialists.
 Low-vision, vision therapy, and related optometric questions are directed to their attention.
+When a consultation is required, the state optometric consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the state optometric consultant’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

 State Physical Medicine and Rehabilitation Consultant

 The state physical medicine and rehabilitation (PM&R) consultant reviews cases and provides guidance on the physical status and prognosis of customers with brain injuries and customers in the ESBI (Employment Supports for Brain Injury) program to help VR counselors determine a customer’s ability to return to work and participate in the VR process.
+When a consultation is required, the state PM&R consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the state PM&R consultant’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

 State Neuropsychological Consultant

 The state neuropsychological consultant reviews cases and provides guidance on the mental status and prognosis of customers with brain injuries and customers in the ESBI program to help VR counselors determine a customer’s ability to return to work and participate in the VR process.
+When a consultation is required, the state neuropsychological consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the state neuropsychological consultant’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

 Regional Dental Consultant

 A regional dental consultant (RDC) is required for all dental services.
+The regional dental consultant will provide a recommendation to the VR counselor.
+Any decision contrary to the regional dental consultant’s recommendation requires approval from the Deputy Division Director of Field Services Delivery.

 Local Medical Consultant